EricESeverson/academic-website/content/publication/message_complexity/index.md

 ---
-title: "Composable computation in discrete chemical reaction networks"
+title: "Message complexity of population protocols"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Talley Amir
+- James Aspnes
+- David Doty
+- Mahsa Eftekhari
 - admin
-- David Haley
-- David Doty

 date: ""
 doi: ""